-For traders who are fully liquidated, the position will be completely cleared at the bankruptcy price on the market.
-If this is not possible, the insurance fund and / or counterparty-liquidationwill take effect.
+All orders will be issued at the bankruptcy price on the market.
+If the position cannot be fully closed, the insurance fund and / or counterparty-liquidation will take effect.
 The insurance fund will accumulate USDT reserves based on liquidations above the bankruptcy price from the liquidation fee rate.

 Let’s walk through a sample of how this works.